 Miami girls love a good pair of gold hoops.
 The bigger, the better.
 And Scandinavian/Argentine Soledad Lowe is the woman designing the best danglers in town.
 “Her jewelry has the perfect balance of chic and edgy,” says Faerman.
 “Her pieces are unique and strong; they are modern and can be worn every day.
 My personal favorites are the big gold hoops with black South Sea pearls.”
 In 2018 Lowe was recognized by Fashion Group International, receiving the Accessory Designer of the Year award, And her sculptural designs continue to push boundaries.
 Case in point: a collection of ear cuffs and drop earrings that are inspiring grown women across Miami to get second, third and even fourth piercings.

-SIMONETT PHOTO COURTESY OF SIMONETT; KATHERINE CORDERO PHOTO COURTESY OF KATHERINE CORDERO; PILI RESTREPO PHOTO COURTESY OF PILI RESTREPO; XIMENA KAVALEKAS PHOTO COURTESY OF XIMENA KAVALEKAS; ANTIGUA COLLECTION PHOTO COURTESY OF ANTIGUA COLLECTION; ALEPEL PHOTOS COURTESY OF ALEPEL; SOLEDAD LOWE PHOTOS COURTESY OF SOLEDAD LOWE
+Photography by: SIMONETT PHOTO COURTESY OF SIMONETT; KATHERINE CORDERO PHOTO COURTESY OF KATHERINE CORDERO; PILI RESTREPO PHOTO COURTESY OF PILI RESTREPO; XIMENA KAVALEKAS PHOTO COURTESY OF XIMENA KAVALEKAS; ANTIGUA COLLECTION PHOTO COURTESY OF ANTIGUA COLLECTION; ALEPEL PHOTOS COURTESY OF ALEPEL; SOLEDAD LOWE PHOTOS COURTESY OF SOLEDAD LOWE